tonyfu97/Digital-Image-Processing/docs/06_feature_extraction.md

 \end{cases}
 \]

-Utilizing a small subset of textures from the [Describable Textures Dataset (DTD)](https://www.kaggle.com/datasets/jmexpert/describable-textures-dataset-dtd) (found in the "textures" folder), I obtained intriguing results.
+Using a small subset of textures from the [Describable Textures Dataset (DTD)](https://www.kaggle.com/datasets/jmexpert/describable-textures-dataset-dtd) (found in the "textures" folder), I got some interesting results:

 ![lbp_example1](./results/06/lbp_example1.png)

-The example above demonstrates that LBP can effectively capture the "fibrous" texture in the original image.
+The example above demonstrates that LBP can capture the "fibrous" texture in the original image.

 ![lbp_example2](./results/06/lbp_example2.png)